Tim-Kirkwood/SyntenyQC/README.md

 ```
 ### Command:
 ```
-SyntenyQC sieve -gf folder/with/binary/neighbourhood -sf 0.7
+SyntenyQC sieve -gf folder/with/binary/neighbourhood
 ```
 ### Finishing directory structure:
 ```
 folder/with/binary/neighbourhood/organism1.gbk, ...
                                 /sieve_results/blastp        /results.xml, db.txt, db.pin, ...   #call all be deleted
-                                              /genbank       /organism1.gbk, ...organism38.gbk   #use as e.g. clinker input
+                                              /genbank       /full_adjacency.csv, sieved_adjacency.csv, organism1.gbk, ...organism38.gbk   #use as e.g. clinker input
                                               /visualisations/RBH_graph.html, RBH_histogram.html #see what is being pruned /log.txt
 ```
 #### :green_heart: 38 neighbourhoods is OK for a synteny plot :green_heart:
 ## Notes
+- The above example was performed on an earlier `SyntenyQC` version (1.0) using `BLASTP` from `BLAST+` instead of `DIAMOND`.
+Everything is the same command/filepath wise (there are some new parameters, but they have defaults so the above commands would work).
+However, the number of filtered neighbourhoods may be different if you try and replicate this with `SyntenyQC` version 2.
+See our Application Note for neighbourhod count data using `SyntenyQC` version 2.
 - Given filenames are purely to show number of files - `neighbourhood/sieve_results/genbank/organism1.gbk` is one of the genbanks in the `neighbourhood` folder, but may be different to     `neighbourhood/organism1.gbk`.
 - `RBH_graph` is an interactive html picture of the similarity graph created by `SyntenyQC sieve` (before pruning), only showing edges with a similarity > `min_edge_view`.
  Edges are black (< `similairty_filter`) or red (>= `similarity_filter`).
+The associated adjacency matricies for this graph before and after pruning are also saved in CSV format.
+Note, unless `--min_edge_view` is set to < `--similarity_filter`, the edges in `sieved_adjacency.csv` will all be 0 (only similarities > `--min_edge_view` are included in the initial graph, so if `--min_edge_view` = `--similarity_filter` then all edges will be removed by `SyntenyQC Sieve`.).
 - `RBH_histogram` shows the distribution of edge weights.
 - Most neighbourhoods that meet the user-defined similarity threshold `-sf` will be removed in a single sieve run.
 However, the `sieve -mts` setting can impact final results.
 If a protein has homologs in 251 neighboughoods and `-mts` is 250, then one of the homologs will be missed by BLASTP, and the host neighbourhood may appear less similar to the neighbourhood with the query.
 Whilst a high `-mts` setting could be used for `sieve` runs pruning many neighbourhoods, this will generate large blast files that may take up a lot of space and slow down the run.
 Thus, if users wish to remove the (typically 2-3) redundant neighbourhoods remaining after a single `sieve` call, they can run sieve again on the pruned results (`syntenyqc sieve -g path/to/sieve_results/genbank -sf 0.7`).
+See our paper, Supplementary Methods S2, for a suggested search strategy that optimises disk space and run time for large searches.

 ## References
 ### `cblaster`